-(1) (2) (3) (4) (5) (6) (7) l 8)
+(1) (2) (3) (4) (5) (6) (7) ( 8)

 Sl.
-No. Name of the Project Item from the list of activities in schedule VII to the Act Local area (Yes/No) on of the oject Amount spent for the project (in ₹) Mode of implement-ation- Direct (Yes/No) - Th olementation rough ting agency
+No. Name of the Project Item from the list of activities in schedule VII to the Act Local area (Yes/No) on of the oject Amount spent for the project (in ₹) Mode of implement- ation- Direct (Yes/No) - Th olementation rough ting agency

 State District Name CSR registration number

-- d) Amount spent in Administrative Overheads: Not Applicable - (e) Amount spent on Impact Assessment, if applicable: Not Applicable - (f) Total amount spent for the Financial Year (8b+8c+8d+8e): Not Applicable - (g) Excess amount for set off, if any: Not Applicable
+- (e) Amount spent on Impact Assessment, if applicable: Not Applicable - (f) Total amount spent for the Financial Year (8b+8c+8d+8e): Not Applicable - (g) Excess amount for set off, if any: Not Applicable

-Sl.
-Particular Amount (in ₹) No. (i) Two percent of average net profit of the company as per section 135(5) (ii) Total amount spent for the Financial Year (iii) Excess amount spent for the financial year [(ii)-(i)] N A II I.I. (iv) Surplus arising out of the CSR projects or programmes or activities of the previous Not Applicable financial years, if any (v) Amount available for set off in succeeding financial years [(iii)-(iv)]
+Particular Amount (in ₹) Two percent of average net profit of the company as per section 135(5) Total amount spent for the Financial Year Excess amount spent for the financial year [(ii)-(i)] Surplus arising out of the CSR projects or programmes or activities of the previous Not Applicable financial years, if any Amount available for set off in succeeding financial years [(iii)-(iv)] Two percent of average net profit of the company as per section 135(5) Total amount spent for the Financial Year Excess amount spent for the financial year [(ii)-(i)] Surplus arising out of the CSR projects or programmes or activities of the previous financial years, if any